Fashion, creativity and Franco-Middle East cultural dialogue take centre stage at Palais Galliera

 Princess Noura, one of the leading advocates for Saudi Arabia’s creative economy, spoke about the increasing importance of cultural and creative industries across the Middle East and their role in shaping future economic growth.
 Long recognised for her work in fashion, design and cultural entrepreneurship, she highlighted how creativity is becoming an increasingly important pillar of national development strategies throughout the region.

 Her presence at the event reflected the growing international profile of Saudi Arabia’s creative sector and the Kingdom’s ambition to become a global centre for culture, design and innovation.
-Through her work with Jayyelle and Culture House, Princess Noura has consistently championed emerging talent and sought to create bridges between creative communities in Saudi Arabia and around the world.
+Through her work with JAY3LLE and Culture House, Princess Noura has consistently championed emerging talent and sought to create bridges between creative communities in Saudi Arabia and around the world.

 In his remarks, Pascal Morand highlighted the strategic importance of the Gulf region for French luxury brands and fashion houses.